hadar-hai/GuideRobotOfflineRL/README.md

 ## Data Collection

-Data collection in this project involves letting to human players to play the interactive game a recording various parameters such as:
+Data collection in this project involves letting human players to play the interactive game a recording various parameters such as:
 - Guide robot's positions and actions
 - Visually impaired individual's positions and actions
 - Obstacles positions